In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 We’ve seen sites churning in using this technique and then burning after just a few months.

-While you can use expired domain on a slightly irrelevant niche, still I’d recommend that you stay closer as possible to the previous niche to last longer on SERP.
+While you can use aged domain on a slightly irrelevant niche, still I’d recommend that you stay closer as possible to the previous niche to last longer on SERP.

-This is what will happen when someone uses expired domain on an extremely irrelevant niche (based on our observation).
+This is what will happen when someone uses an aged domain on an extremely irrelevant niche (based on our observation).

-Because of the backlink power and the age factor of the expired domain, Google will still rank this site real quick once it recognizes the new niche.
+Because of the backlink power and the age factor of an aged domain, Google will still rank this site real quick once it recognizes the new niche.

 However, it’s still in the red zone.
 Google can devalue those SEO factors because of entirely different links and their topical relevance.
 And the risk of unnatural link penalty?
 Not worth it.